 The Supreme Court buildings and City Hall had been converted into monuments for display.
-Not only is there is a directed effort to keep the buildings, form and character, intact, but to allow all the details of former inhabitation to be encased for display.
+Not only is there is a directed effort to keep the buildings, form and character, intact, but also to allow all the details of former inhabitation to be encased for display.
 A major feature is to encase the smaller lantern dome, behind the large dome that is more prominent, within an atrium on the roof deck level.
-The project of conversion into a Gallery includes an intensive conservation project, that covers the sculptural reliefs and friezes over at the Supreme Court Building and the Corinthian and Ionic columns of the two buildings.
+The project of conversion into a Gallery includes an intensive conservation project that covers the sculptural reliefs and friezes over at the Supreme Court Building and the Corinthian and Ionic columns of the two buildings.

 Continuous public access and passage is created through grand stairways, escalators and glass doorways.
-An underground concourse is built for its ticketing and reception events, and which discretely hides technical facilities.
+An underground concourse is built for its ticketing and reception events, and which discreetly hides technical facilities.
 Basement levels number three with a mezzanine at basement level 1.
 It is only at this level that the basement reaches into the Supreme Court from City Hall.

 The courtyards of the former City Hall are encased as atriums in glass and light filtered through the reflective pools on the rooftop level that help keep temperatures down.

-The two buildings are connected by bridges that link different two different levels.
+The two buildings are connected by bridges that link two different levels.
 The filigreed roof and veil are supported by beams in three tree-like structures which were ‘the support solution as it was able to create maximum support for the new roof with minimum footprint.’ (studioMilou Singapore) ‘The key or “signature” of the design reflects our desire to add layers rather than to alter essential aspects of the monuments in the name of creating one institution.
 This signature element is the new roof structure, a kind of metallic but intimate veil that seems to float above the roof level of the two independent buildings, unifying them elegantly without any major changes to their existing structures.
 This layer is one of many placed upon and within the monuments to create one institution in ways that avoid undoing the original buildings.’

-With the conversion of the buildings into the National Gallery, one does wonder if both the Supreme Court or City Hall will ever be referred to as such again – or will National Gallery Singapore replace either building as the commonplace name in people’s mental maps (Singapore Art Museum, for example).
-The new gallery was synched to open with several exhibitions in tow: Siapa Nama Kamu, an exhibition which artworks discusses art history within the context of Singapore and its relationship with those outside, opened at the DBS Singapore Gallery at the City Hall building.
-Authority and Anxiety aptly describes the domain of the galleries situated in the Supreme Court Building.
-This is the title of one of four segments of the exhibition Between Declarations and Dreams, at the Supreme Court Building of the National Gallery Singapore.
+With the conversion of the buildings into the National Gallery, one does wonder if both the Supreme Court or City Hall will ever be referred to as such again – or will National Gallery Singapore replaces either building as the commonplace name in people’s mental maps (Singapore Art Museum, for example).
+The new gallery was synched to open with several exhibitions in tow.
+The Siapa Nama Kamu, an exhibition, opened at the DBS Singapore Gallery at the City Hall building, discusses art history within the context of Singapore and its relationship with those outside.
+'Authority and Anxiety' aptly describes the domain of the galleries situated in the Supreme Court Building.
+This is the title of one of four segments of the exhibition 'Between Declarations and Dreams' at the Supreme Court Building of the National Gallery Singapore.

-For the more imposing building of the two, with its characteristic distinct rotunda of our cityscape, even if the name of the Supreme Court building, that is designed and built by British Chief Architect of the Public Works Department then, Frank Ward in 1939 to function as the High Courts, is lost, its imposing roman-greco façade and more so the interiors fitted out into High Court rooms, remains overwhelmingly present.
+For the more imposing building of the two, with its characteristic distinct rotunda of our cityscape, even if the name of the Supreme Court building, that is designed and built by British Chief Architect of the Public Works Department then, Frank Ward in 1939 to function as the High Courts, is lost, its imposing roman-greco façade, and more so, the interiors fitted out into High Court rooms, remains overwhelmingly present.
 Its singular character cannot be easily dismissed.

-Within, the balustrade of the central staircase rising from the black-and-white checkered floor of the main front foyer seems, to my mind, to harbour the lingering scent of oily palms of lawyers who, until the 1980s used to trudge up these steps.
+Within, the balustrade of the central staircase rising from the black-and-white checkered floor of the main front foyer seems, to my mind, to harbour the lingering scent of oily palms of lawyers who, until the 1980s, used to trudge up these steps.
 The Rotunda room with its atrium lit spaces and bookcases still retain the ghosts of the Library that was filled with ponderous law books.

-Likewise the City Hall, the seat of government administration from its colonial past to its after-independence era, and then a part of the Judiciary from 1991, also carries the stamp of the classical Roman-Greco architecture of columns lining across its façade, and two courtyards within.
+Likewise, the City Hall, the seat of government administration from its colonial past to its after-independence era, and then a part of the Judiciary from 1991, also carries the stamp of the classical Roman-Greco architecture of columns lining across its façade, and two courtyards within.
 As these buildings were gazetted under the Preservation of Sites and Monuments Act, the starting point in the conversion into art galleries begin with considering the guidelines set under its rules and regulations.

 Gallery Interiors – The Finer Details

-For the interiors of the Supreme Court, some examples of the guidelines, according to Yann Follain of the exhibition designers, Wy-To Architects (working in collaboration with Gallagher&Associates Asia), ‘remain [in] the Justice Court where the existing wooden panelling had to remain intact.
+For the interiors of the Supreme Court, some examples of the guidelines, according to Yann Follain of the exhibition designers, Wy-To Architects (working in collaboration with Gallagher&Associates Asia), ‘remain (in) the Justice Court where the existing wooden panelling had to remain intact.
 No drilling, nailing, perforating of any sort were allowed.
 This is to keep the integrity of the historical fabric of the building.’

 And further, ‘the historical floor in the Main Historical Lobby and corridor shall remain “untouched”.
 All new built elements located within those areas have to be free standing.’
-Timber fittings, octagonal panel ceilings, cabinetry, panellings, heavy wooden tables, the proscenium archway from which the judge emerges from his chambers, and his raised seat and desk are only part of the milieu of items that must be retained.
-The 180 timber-window frames to the courtrooms or so were had also to be kept after restoration.
+Timber fittings, octagonal panel ceilings, cabinetry, panellings, heavy wooden tables, the proscenium archway from which the judge emerges from his chambers, and his raised seat and desk, are only part of the milieu of items that must be retained.
+The 180 timber-window frames to the courtrooms or so had also to be kept after restoration.

 In adhering to these rules, desks of clerks and lawyers are fitted with clamps over which display cases are installed; this is ‘non-intrusive’ and will not perforate the tables.
 Multiple drawers, lit inside, also add to display areas.
-Over doorways and full-length windows temporary fabrications are installed for display.
+Over doorways and full-length windows, temporary fabrications are installed for display.

-Follain elaborates: ‘The approach of the exhibition design within the four Court Rooms is to provide exhibit systems that are non-intrusive and reversible.
-This means that the new elements that have been inserted in the historical spaces are not damaging the historical conditions and can be removed to reinstate back to original conditions...
+Follain elaborates, ‘The approach of the exhibition design within the four Court Rooms is to provide exhibit systems that are non-intrusive and reversible.
+This means that the new elements that have been inserted in the historical spaces are not damaging the historical conditions and can be removed to reinstate back to original conditions.
 New cabinets within the historical bookcases are simply inserted.
 Behind them, the historical wooden panelling cladding the bookshelves remains intact.’

 The design team, therefore, plays up the interior fixtures and infrastructures as strengths rather than constraints that are unsurmountable, and attempt to white-cube where they can or are allowed to without infringing guidelines.
-Follain describes their work within existing guidelines: ‘It pushed the curators and us the designers to come with a series of creative ideas to ensure the narrative is clear and the visitor route smooth.’
+Follain describes their work within existing guidelines, ‘It pushed the curators and us the designers to come with a series of creative ideas to ensure the narrative is clear and the visitor route smooth.’

 Feelings of A Nostalgic Past

-The S$532 million project, with a total floor area 64,000m2, was led by architectural teams studioMilou Singapore and CPG Consultants.
+The S$532 million project, with a total floor area of 64,000sqm, was led by architectural teams studioMilou Singapore and CPG Consultants.
 From the preliminary design development to the final stages of construction, studioMilou (who won the design competition for the project in 2007) and CPG worked intensively to master the extreme complexities in the exacting restoration of the two historical buildings, the construction of the new glass and metal roof draping over the monuments, the extensive basement development, and the insertion of new services within the fabric of the buildings.

 The Supreme Court and City Hall buildings are austere and will always generate feelings of a nostalgic past for the people of Singapore.
-However, these pasts as contexts will be shed and even the exoskeletons – even as they are put up for grand display in another form – reinforces the western yen for such buildings as symbols of authority and power.
+However, these pasts as contexts will be shed and the exoskeletons – even as they are put up for grand display in another form – reinforces the western yen for such buildings as symbols of authority and power.
 As such, the National Gallery is potentially the overseer today of not only our art but also our history.

 A print version of this article was originally published in d+a issue 89.